Sahanpw11/Movie_io/README.md

 ### 6. License
 The Flutter Movie App is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the codebase according to the terms of the license.

-Thank you for using the Flutter Movie App.
+Thank you for using the Flutter Movie App this is an ongoing project I am doing this while learning Flutter .
 Enjoy exploring and discovering new movies! 🎬🍿